Healing the Relational Matrix

 - Meet a client’s tender attachment needs without creating dependency

-2. Connecting with the Emotional Body to Support Self-Regulation
+2. Touching the Emotional Body

 - Primacy of the Heart